 In compliance with the commitment L'Oréal made in 2013 when launching its "Sharing Beauty With All" sustainability programme, Environmental and Social Impact Labelling was designed to inform consumers on the environmental and social impact of their products, and consequently, empower them to make conscious consumption choices.
-The labelling will be accessible to consumers on product web pages, starting with a Garnier Haircare pilot in 2020.
-This labelling is based on the key impact assessments of the Sustainable Product Optimisation Tool (SPOT), the methodology L'Oréal has developed together with independent scientists and experts(1), and aligned with the European Product Environmental Footprint (PEF) guidelines to scientifically evaluate a product's environmental and social impact.
+This information is now available to consumers on our brands' websites for Garnier hair care and face care products in 20 European countries, for L'Oréal Paris hair care products in Germany, and for Biotherm, Vichy and La Roche Posay face care products in France and Germany.
+The roll-out of this labelling system is in progress in other countries, brands and categories of the L'Oréal Group.
+This labelling is based on the key impact assessments of the Sustainable Product Optimisation Tool (SPOT), the methodology L'Oréal has developed together with independent scientists and experts(1), and aligned with the European Product Environmental Footprint (PEF) guidelines, to scientifically evaluate a product's environmental and social impact.

-Since 2017, all new or revised L'Oréal products(2) have been evaluated with SPOT and in 2019, 85% showed an improved profile.
+Since 2017, all new or renovated L'Oréal products(2) are evaluated with SPOT.
+By 2021, 96% of them had an improved profile.

-Calculating the product environmental footprint of a L'Oréal product is a way of accurately determining its impact on 14 environmental factors such as greenhouse gas emissions, water scarcity, ocean acidification and biodiversity.
+Calculating the product environmental footprint of a L'Oréal product is a way of accurately determining its impact on 14 environmental factors such as greenhouse gas emissions, water scarcity, water acidification and biodiversity.

 These impacts are measured at every stage of a product's life cycle.
 The impact is calculated by looking not only at sourcing, production and transportation, but also usage and packaging recyclability.
 For example, the water used in the production cycle, the percentage of recycled plastic used in the packaging and the CO2 emissions generated by heating water in the shower all enter into the calculation.